How Do I Cook Chicken with the Most Protein?

 Grilled and baked chicken breasts on a plate with herbs and lemon slices

-Grilling and baking are the best methods to keep your chicken high in protein while enhancing its flavor.
+When asking « how do I cook chicken with the most protein? », research shows grilling and baking are the optimal methods to keep your chicken high in protein while enhancing its flavor.

 Grilling vs. Baking vs. Boiling: Which is Best?